Liz Alterman

 Sad Sacked blends the wit of Nora Ephron’s Heartburn with the madcap hilarity of Maria Semple’s Where’d You Go, Bernadette to expose the pressure on women to put on a happy face even as their world falls apart.
 In Liz Alterman’s gifted hands, we laugh until we cry about what happens when the bottom drops out.

-Praise for The Perfect Neighborhood
+The Perfect Neighborhood

 —May Cobb, author of The Hunting Wives